 Kinds of widgets can also express which type of configuration they support.

-One is a StaticConfiguration and the other is an IntentConfiguration.
+One is a StaticConfiguration, and the other is an IntentConfiguration.

+The Fitness widget doesn't really make sense for configuration.
+The widget doesn't need to allow the user to configure it in any way.
 The widget really is just, "Hey, here's your activity for the day."
 And mine happens to not look so hot.

 Reminders, on the flip side, can be personalized for a particular list.